Semi-Quantum Money: Abstract

 Quantum money allows a bank to mint quantum money states that can later be verified and cannot be forged.
 Usually, this requires a quantum communication infrastructure to transfer quantum states between the user and the bank.
-This work combines the notion of classical verification -- introduced by Gavinsky~\ifnum\sigconf=1 (CCC 2012) \else \cite{gavinsky12quantum} \fi -- with the notion of user-generated money -- introduced here -- to introduce Semi-Quantum Money, the first quantum money scheme to require only classical communication with the (entirely classical) bank.
-This work features constructions for both a public memory-dependent semi-quantum money scheme, based on the works of Zhandry~\ifnum\sigconf=0 \cite{Zha19} \fi and Coladangelo~\ifnum\sigconf=0 \cite{Col19}\fi, and for a private memoryless semi-quantum money scheme, based on the notion of Noisy Trapdoor Claw Free Functions (NTCF) introduced by Brakerski et al.~\ifnum\sigconf=1 (FOCS 2018). \else \cite{brakerski18certifiable}. \fi
+Gavinsky~\ifnum\cryptology=1 (CCC 2012) \else \cite{Gav12} \fi introduced the notion of classically verifiable quantum money, which allows verification through classical communication.
+In this work we introduce the notion of classical minting, and combine it with classical verification to introduce semi-quantum money.
+Semi-quantum money is the first type of quantum money to allow transactions with completely classical communication and an entirely classical bank.
+This work features constructions for both a public memory-dependent semi-quantum money scheme and a private memoryless semi-quantum money scheme.
+The public construction is based on the works of Zhandry~\ifnum\cryptology=0 \cite{Zha19} \fi and \ifnum\cryptology=0 Coladangelo~\cite{Col19}, \else Coladangelo, \fi and the private construction is based on the notion of Noisy Trapdoor Claw Free Functions (NTCF) introduced by Brakerski et al.~\ifnum\cryptology=1 (FOCS 2018). \else \cite{BCM+18}. \fi

-In terms of technique, our main contribution is a strong parallel repetition theorem for NTCF.
+In terms of technique, our main contribution is a perfect parallel repetition theorem for NTCF.